bcdannyboy/CorrelationMaxxing/README.md

 ## Features

 - Fetch historical price data for stocks, commodities, and indices.
-- Optimize a portfolio to balance correlation to commodities/indices and minimize inter-stock correlation.
+- Optimize a portfolio to balance correlation to commodities/indices and inter-stock correlation using Mean-Variance Optimization (MVO) or minimization of internal correlation.
 - Option to provide individual stock tickers or use holdings from an ETF.
 - Outputs the optimized portfolio weights, internal correlation score, and commodity correlations.